 Level Water have a a number of guaranteed entries available with a fundraising commitment.
 Please contact firstname.lastname@example.org for info.

 FRANK Water have a number of discounted charity places available for people wishing to go that one step further and fundraise for charity.
-The money that you raise will help ensure they can continue the life changing work they do to bring safe clean water and sanitation to remote communities in India.
+The money that you raise will help ensure they can continue the life changing work they do to bring safe clean water and sanitation to remote communities in India and Nepal.
 To find out more go to www.frankwater.com/fundrais

 A direct beneficiary of the Dart10k is the Outdoor Swimming Society, who raises funds through the event for it’s public-facing work in outdoor swimming throughout the year.
 The Outdoor Swimming Society is run as a social enterprise or not for profit.
 Just by entering you are supporting us.
 If you want to get sponsored to swim for us you can ask people donate to you via paypal, or just collect donations and send a cheque.
 Please contact the event manager for details email@example.com.